analyticascent/confounder/README.md

 ---

-## What is Confounder?
+## 1. What is Confounder?

 Confounder is a proof-of-concept in unstructured data analysis.
 This tool will pre-screen text samples to determine if certain methodological errors have been made - specifically in articles or studies which claim that one variable (**X**) influences another (**Y**).
 It is operationally similar to a spam filter in the sense that it can be trained to categorize text by certain features.
-In this case, the goal is not to sort spam from valid emails, but rather to pre-screen news articles, blog posts, or studies for reliability on a causual topics ("X leads to Y").
+In the case of Confounder however, the goal is not to sort spam from valid emails but rather to pre-screen news articles, blog posts, or academic studies for reliability on a causual topics ("X leads to Y").

 **Please note that this is not "fact-checking" software and no such thing can exist (see final paragraph); it merely screens content to determine if it is even worth your time.**